mfxbe/ToplevelIt/README.md

 ToplevelIt is currently only using one wayland protocol to have as few dependencies as possible.
 This might or might not change in future.

 **Where can I get help?**
 If you found any errors, feel free to create an issue.
-Other than that, you are welcome to contact me in the [Feritale Matrix](https://matrix.to/#/#feritale:tchncs.de) chat.
+Other than that, you are welcome to contact me ...